 Instant coffee granules: You can also use instant espresso granules if you can find them for an even stronger flavor.
 I tested these coffee rolls with regular ground coffee and the texture turned out slightly gritty; I don't recommend using that!

 Instant yeast: Instant yeast is preferred for this recipe, but you can also use active dry yeast.
 Just make sure you activate it in warm milk before using it!
+I prefer instant yeast for a more yeasty flavor, like in my cinnamon bun cake.

 Heavy cream: Instead of milk, the frosting will use heavy cream which makes it incredibly creamy and delicious!